We value honesty, transparency, empathy, professionalism and innovation.

 - Mandate: Managing pensions and related benefits on behalf of all South African government employees.

 - Legal status: A juristic entity governed by the Government Employees Pension Law of 1996, as amended.

 - Governance: The Fund’s fiduciary functions are the responsibility of the Board of Trustees with an equal number of employer and member representatives.

-- Clients: Approximately 1, 2 million active members from more than 325 government departments and some 400 000 pensioners and other beneficiaries.
+- Clients: Approximately more than 1.2 million active members from more than 325 government departments and about 450 000 pensioners and other beneficiaries.

-- Accumulated funds and reserves: R1.6 trillion as per financials as at 31 March 2015.
+- Accumulated funds and reserves: R1.8 trillion as per financials as at 31 March 2018.

 - Geographical footprint: Client Walk-in Centres are in all nine provinces of South Africa.